Achhhe/CODE-Net/README.md

 # Image Restoration :trumpet::trumpet::trumpet:(deraining ,desnowing, low-light enhancement and dehazing)

-This repository is for RDL (Image Deraining with Density Estimation by Reweighting).
+This repository is for CODE-Net (Single Image Deraining with Continuous Rain Density Estimation).

 Codes will be released soon :smile: